-- 1. -General Program: This is geared to students who have more general career plans and for those who plan to attend graduate school in sociology.
-It is also intended for those who wish to develop a general understanding of - 2. -Criminal Justice Emphasis: This is for students who wish to pursue careers in the criminal justice field such as law enforcement, corrections, and court services.
-This program is designed to provide students with a broad knowledge of the workings of the agencies that make up the criminal justice system. - 3. -Social Work Emphasis: This is for students who wish to pursue careers in the general area of social work.
+- 1. General Program: This is geared to students who have more general career plans and for those who plan to attend graduate school in sociology.
+It is also intended for those who wish to develop a general understanding of society. - 2.
+Criminal Justice Emphasis: This is for students who wish to pursue careers in the criminal justice field such as law enforcement, corrections, and court services.
+This program is designed to provide students with a broad knowledge of the workings of the agencies that make up the criminal justice system. - 3.
+Social Work Emphasis: This is for students who wish to pursue careers in the general area of social work.
 This program will provide students with a broad overview of the history, agencies, and philosophy of social work.

-There are also three areas where a student may minor within the discipline.
-Each of these require ANT 149, SOC 150, SOC 395, SOC 400, and at least six upper level hours.
+There are also three areas where a student may minor within the discipline:

-- 1. -General Sociology: Complete 19 credit hours in sociology. - 2. -Sociology with an Emphasis in Criminal Justice: Complete SOC 150, 170, 220, 350 or 360, 371, 440 or 445, and 460. - 3. -Sociology with an Emphasis in Social Work: Complete SOC 190, SOC 270, SOC 390, one SOC elective, ANT 345W, choice of SOC 350 or 360; SOC 395 and 400 are not required for this minor.
+- General Sociology: Complete 19 credit hours in sociology including ANT 149, SOC 150, SOC 395, 496W and 6 additional sociology electives taken at the upper level. - 2.
+Sociology with an Emphasis in Criminal Justice: Complete ANT 149, SOC 150, 170, 220, 350 or 360, 371, and 440 or 445 for a total of 21 hours. - 3.
+Sociology with an Emphasis in Social Work: Complete ANT 149, SOC 150, 190, 270, 390, 350 or 360, one SOC elective, and ANT 345W for a total of 24 hours.